trungkiena6/Linux_Eclipse/readme.txt

-Beaglebone Black source (Eclipse)
+eLinux source (Eclipse)

-Each robot has a Beaglebone Black.
+Fido has a Linux computer, Beaglebone Black.

 Code is developed in C using Eclipse.

-The toolchain is a Mac OSX-hosted cross-ARM GCC toolchain from www.carlson-minot.com
+The BBB toolchain is a Mac OSX-hosted cross-ARM GCC toolchain from www.carlson-minot.com

 The code is implemented as a single (multi-threaded) processes.